DrakeRyzer/SW5e-Episode-2/5-Starships/07-UsingAbilityScores/index.md

 ___

 Is a ship tough, and her crew well-trained?
 Fast and frightening?
 Nimble and notorious?
-Ability scores de-fine these traits&mdash;a ship's strengths and weaknesses.
+Ability scores define these traits a ship's strengths and weaknesses.

 The three main rolls of the game-the ability check, the saving throw, and the attack roll-rely on the six ability scores.
 The book's introduction describes the basic rule behind these rolls: roll a d20, add an ability modifier derived from one of the six ability scores, and compare the total to a target number.